B2B Marketing Automation: Frequently Asked Questions

 How do we measure marketing automation ROI?

 Track pipeline attribution, cost per qualified lead, and client acquisition cost improvements alongside leading indicators like email engagement rates.
-Focus on marketing-sourced revenue and sales cycle impact rather than vanity metrics.
-Results vary by list quality, offer strength, and sales follow-up consistency across marketing attribution models.
+Revenue and sales cycle impact matter more than vanity metrics.
+Results vary by list quality, offer strength, and sales follow-up consistency, and no attribution model rescues weak fundamentals in any of those three areas.

 What content do we need for marketing automation?